2026 Athens Intensive Schedule

 Sashko and David

-Just a brief introduction to the conference.
+A brief introduction to the intensive

 -